HHSIDEAlab/hhsdevcloud-ansible/README.md

     $ ansible-galaxy install -r install_roles.yml

+### AWS Credentials

+Per <http://blogs.aws.amazon.com/security/post/Tx3D6U6WSFGOK2H/A-New-and-Standardized-Way-to-Manage-Credentials-in-the-AWS-SDKs>, create `~/.aws/credentials` and populate it with your AWS access key and secret (obtained from IAM):

+    [default]
+    # These AWS keys are for the john.smith@cms.hhs.gov account.
+    aws_access_key_id = secret
+    aws_secret_access_key = supersecret

+Ensure that the EC2 key to be used is loaded into SSH Agent:

+    $ ssh-add foo.pem

 ## Provisioning and Configuring AWS Resources

 Running the following command will provision and configure all of the AWS resources specified in `site.yml`:

-    $ ansible-playbook site.yml
+    $ ansible-playbook site.yml --extra-vars "ec2_key_name=foo env=test"

+Be sure to set `ec2_key_name` to the name of the EC2 key that was `ssh-add`'d, earlier.
+Also ensure that `env` is set to either `test` or `production`, as appropriate.

 ### Teardown

 **WARNING!** This should only be used in development or test environments.
-This command will terminate **all** EC2 and RDS instances in AWS (not just those specified in `site.yml`; it will terminate everything in the account):
+This command will terminate **all** EC2 and RDS instances in AWS that match the specified `Environment` tag (not just those specified in `site.yml`; it will terminate everything in the account that matches):

-    $ ansible-playbook -i ec2.py site-teardown.yml
+    $ ansible-playbook site-teardown.yml --extra-vars "env=test"

 ## Running Ad-Hoc Commands

 Once the AWS resources have been provisioned, ad-hoc commands can be run against them, as follows:

-    $ ansible all -i ec2.py -u ubuntu -m shell -a 'echo $TERM'
+    $ ansible all -u ubuntu -m shell -a 'echo $TERM'

+## Troubleshooting

+### Error Running `site.yml`: "`ERROR!
+ERROR! 'dict object' has no attribute 'foo'`"

+This seems to be a bug with Ansible's `meta: refresh_inventory`: it somehow screws up the dynamic inventory.
+I've done some tests, and running that task causes this problem every time.

+The workaround is simple, though: just run the `site-provision.yml` and `site-configure.yml` playbooks separately, e.g.:

+    $ ansible-playbook site-provision.yml --extra-vars "ec2_key_name=foo env=test"
+    $ ansible-playbook site-configure.yml --extra-vars "ec2_key_name=foo env=test"